somyadh/expressjs-example/README.md

 ### Convert Temperature resource
 ```/temperature/convert```

-Convert temperature from Celsuis to Fahrenheit or vice-versa.
+Convert temperature from Celsius to Fahrenheit or vice-versa.
 The result is given upto 2 decimal places by default but can be changed as per user's requirement.

 Parameter | Description | Data Type | Mandatory
 --------- | ----------- | --------- | ---------